orchetect/MenuBarExtraAccess/README.md

   - Observing the `isPresented` binding will not work as expected.
   - Setting the `isPresented` binding to `false` while the menu is presented has no effect.
   - The user must dismiss the menu themself to allow event flow to continue.
 We have no control over this until Apple decides to change the MenuBarExtra behavior.

-- There are edge cases where the status item gets confused and may invert its state.
-It may be related to how the underlying `MenuBarExtra` works.
-This is being investigated and a workaround may be possible for a future release.

 ## Author